bertigert/Deezer-Lyrics-Sync/README.md

   - Each entry with line by line synced lyrics takes ~1KB of storage
   - Each entry with word by word synced lyrics takes ~2-3KB of storage

-Depending on what you listen to, the full cache would take up between 5MB and 30MB of storage approximately.
+Depending on what you listen to, the full cache would take up between 5MB and 30MB of storage approximately (not accounting for DB overhead, so add like 20% on top of that).

 ## Links
 [GitHub](https://github.com/bertigert/Deezer-Lyrics-Sync)